 Birds are also known to feed on Yellow Bullhead Catfish.
 Some of the more common avian predators include cormorants, mergansers, kingfishers and ospreys.
 Additionally, predatory waterfowl such as ducks may also prey on Yellow Bullheads.
 Mammals such as otters and muskrats may feed on small catfish.

-See also What is Yellowthroat Animal
+See also What is Yak Animal

 In addition to these natural predators, humans are increasingly becoming a major threat to the species due to overfishing and habitat destruction.
 As a result, it is important for fishers to practice catch-and-release techniques when fishing for this species in order to maintain healthy populations for future generations.